Cylindrical grinder: History

 The Brown & Sharpe company in Providence, RI was one of the first builders of the Willcox & Gibbs Sewing Machine, one of the first piece of precision machinery to be used in a residential setting.
 Joseph Brown believed that the shaft and needle bars of the sewing machine must be crafted from hardened tool steel.
 It was this desire that led to their experimentation with building a cylindrical grinder.
 The first attempt was simply a small lathe with a grinding wheel mounted to it.
 Subsequent attempts led to the cylindrical grinder displayed at the 1876 Centennial Exposition and the subsequent patent.

-It is important to note that Brown & Sharpe cannot be given sole credit of pioneering advances in cylindrical grinding.
-A man in Waltham, Massachusetts, Ambrose Webster had created a small grinding machine in 1860 that contained all of the improvements Brown & Sharpe claimed to be their own original invention.
+Brown & Sharpe cannot be given sole credit of pioneering advances in cylindrical grinding.
+A man in Waltham, Massachusetts, Ambrose Webster had created a small grinding machine in 1860 that contained all the improvements Brown & Sharpe claimed to be their own original invention.
 Even more so, the emphasis on precision, accuracy, and reliability was championed by Charles Norton.

 Norton was an employee of Brown & Sharpe who quit the company with the desire to further pursue his belief that the cylindrical grinder is not merely a finishing tool but could be a staple of the machine shop.
 He founded the Norton Grinding Company, where he continued improving the cylindrical grinder to use faster rpm values and more precise grinding tolerances.
-He was acknowledged for his work on April 18, 1925 when he won The John Scott Medal and Premium for his invention of "accurate grinding devices of high power".
+He was acknowledged for his work on April 18, 1925, when he won The John Scott Medal and Premium for his invention of "accurate grinding devices of high power".
 These standards developed by Norton were the status quo until about the middle of the 20th century.